 Here are a few things to know about mead that'll have your friends think you're a jedi mead master:

 NOT ALL MEAD IS SWEET.
 Yes, you read that correctly.
-Just because it is made from honey doesn't mean it has to be sweet.
-Think about it, grape wine starts off as sweet grape juice, but the finished wine is dry.
-That is because, during fermentation, the yeast is consuming those sugars and creating alcohol as a byproduct.
-Same thing with mead.
-We are diluting the honey down with water which lowers the sugar content of the honey.
-If we lower it down enough to a similar sugar content as grape juice, then we will be left with a dry mead just as the wine would be.
-That must have loosened some knots in your brain, huh?
+Just because it is made from honey doesn't mean it has to be sweet!
+Think about it, grape wine starts off as sweet grape juice, but the finished wine in most cases is dry.
+That is because, during fermentation, the yeast is reducing the sweetness by consuming those sugars and creating alcohol as a byproduct.
+Same thing with mead!
+At the end of the day, just like wine, the sweeter we start, the sweeter the final product.
+I hope that helped loosen some knots in your brain there.

-Pssst, a lot of them can be found right here on this website #shamelessplug
+Pssst, a lot of them can be found right here #shamelessplug